scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 12. 15.
+2023
+@0940 added route for posts: getAll, add, remove.
+			added route for manage: addUser (if public), removeUser (if Public or hasAccess)

+****To Do Next:
+		- create frontEnd apiAccess functions for tag & collection operations
+		- write algo for requests

 ### 12. 13.
 2023
 @2320 Begun setting up groups route for backEnd
 			creation routes all completed (need to verify, ofc)